 With so many things to do in Tokyo, it's understandable why you picked this incredible sprawling metropolis as your next travel destination.
 You will find classic tourist attractions, delicious restaurants but also some of the trendiest cafes in the whole world.

+Tokyo is one of the most incredible destinations to visit, offering tourists tons of attractions to pick from.
 Visit some of the oldest temples like Senso-Ji, eat ramen in the cheapest Michelin star restaurant called Tsuta and shop in multi-story modern shopping centres like Don Quixote.

 Our deeply researched list of things to do in Tokyo is based on our own personal experiences and includes traditional activities, must-see locations and unique eateries.
 The more Tokyo attractions you see, the more you'll love the city.